Code-Institute-Submissions/CI-MS1-Band-Website-Punchke/README.md

 The background is something that I tried to "force" onto the page - I cared that used this particular background.

 The background is a image from a tea towel I have at my home (I'm not even a 100% sure anymore at which store did I buy it).
-It depicts three lemons (with the words "so fresh" repeated three time beneath).
+It depicts three lemons (with the words "so fresh" repeated three times beneath).

 I took this to be a metaphor for the band.
 The band is a trio; and the lemons, three lemons should be a metaphor of the detractors and the put-downs that I read thorugh their interviews that they were faced with throughout their career as band: to be percieved as "lemons", three lemons, three "bad eggs", that nothing will come out of, etc.